 Wayfair (W) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the online home goods retailer had gained 14.72% over the past month, outpacing the Retail-Wholesale sector's gain of 11.98% and the S&P 500's gain of 5.26% in that time.
+Heading into today, shares of the online home goods retailer had gained 10.49% over the past month, lagging the Retail-Wholesale sector's gain of 11.13% and outpacing the S&P 500's gain of 5.15% in that time.

 Wall Street will be looking for positivity from W as it approaches its next earnings report date.
 This is expected to be August 5, 2020.
-On that day, W is projected to report earnings of $0.89 per share, which would represent year-over-year growth of 165.93%.
-Meanwhile, our latest consensus estimate is calling for revenue of $3.95 billion, up 68.58% from the prior-year quarter.
+In that report, analysts expect W to post earnings of $0.89 per share.
+This would mark year-over-year growth of 165.93%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $3.95 billion, up 68.75% from the year-ago period.

-It is also important to note the recent changes to analyst estimates for W. Recent revisions tend to reflect the latest near-term business trends.
+Investors might also notice recent changes to analyst estimates for W. These recent revisions tend to reflect the evolving nature of short-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 2.01% higher.
 W is holding a Zacks Rank of #2 (Buy) right now.

 Click to get this free report